e271828e/Flight.jl/docs/notes/design/framework_design.md

 `z` influences continuous dynamics only **through signals** (outputs held zero-order between ticks); no component ever reads another's state.

+**`m` is continuous-only** (v0.23, stated flatly): a discrete component has no mode store — its FSM enums, flags and counters are ordinary `z` fields. `m` exists on the continuous side because modes must change *between* flow evaluations through handlers; on the discrete side `g` already runs at the only instants anything may change, so a second store would duplicate `z`'s semantics under another name.

 ### 3.3 Assembly

 Pure composition: submodels + connections + exported ports. **No dynamics of its own.**